mmolimar/kafka-connect-fs/README.md

     policy.custom.max.executions=-1
 ```
 1. Max sleep time (in ms) to wait to look for files in the FS.
-2. Sleep fraction to divide the sleep time to allow interrupt the policy
+2. Sleep fraction to divide the sleep time to allow interrupt the policy.
-3. Max sleep times allowed (negative to disable)
+3. Max sleep times allowed (negative to disable).

 #### File readers ####